sjwilczynski/Studies/README.md

 Winter 2017/2018:

 * Artificial Intelligence for Games
-* Design i deployment of cloud systems
+* Design and deployment of cloud systems
 * Neural Networks and Deep Learning
 * Seminar: Data Mining - Classification and Clustering
 * Physical education - basketball